mariadb-corporation/mariadb-columnstore-server/README.md

 ##Run dependencies
 These packages need to be install:

-expect perl perl-DBI openssl zlib
+expect perl perl-DBI openssl zlib file sudo

+##MariaDB Columnstore utilizes the System Logging for logging purposes
+So you will want to make sure that one of these system logging packages is installed:

+  syslog, rsyslog, or syslog-ng

 ##Configure and Starting of MariaDB Columnstore